Unlocking the latent customer lifetime value of your past customers

 And as always, when it comes to email - make sure you are GDPR compliant ;)

 I believe in creating time.
 Time for myself in the form of a business I can run from anywhere.
-Time for our clients and potential customers who seek to avoid decision fatigue and know that they have a team of enthusiastic eCommerce marketers who are in their corner, fighting just as hard to make their business as successful as they are.
-Simply, I take complex eCommerce marketing and automate it.
+Time for our clients and potential customers who seek to avoid decision fatigue and know that they have a team of enthusiastic marketers who are in their corner, fighting just as hard to make their business as successful as they are.
+Simply, I take complex marketing techniques, simplify and then automate them.